mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 [4] Y. Saad and M. H. Schultz.
 GMRES: A Generalized Minimal Residual Algorithm for Solving Nonsymmetric Linear Systems.
 SIAM Journal on Scientific and Statistical Computing, 7(3):856–869, 1986

 [5] E. Bavier, M. Hoemmen, S. Rajamanickam, and H. Thornquist.
 Amesos2 and Belos: Direct and Iterative Solvers for Large Sparse Linear Systems.
 Scientific Programming, 20(3):241–255, 2012

+[6] T. Klöppel, A. Popp, U. Küttler, and W. A. Wall.
+Fluid–structure interaction for non-conforming interfaces based on a dual mortar formulation.
+Computer Methods in Applied Mechanics and Engineering, 200(45–46):3111–3126, 2011

+[7] M. Mayr, T. Klöppel, W. A. Wall, and M. W. Gee.
+A Temporal Consistent Monolithic Approach to Fluid–Structure Interaction Enabling Single Field Predictors.
+SIAM Journal on Scientific Computing, 37(1):B30–B59, 2015

+[8] M. Mayr, M. Noll, and M. W. Gee.
+A hybrid interface preconditioner for monolithic fluid-structure interaction solvers.
+Advanced Modeling and Simulation in Engineering Sciences, 7:15, 2020